openedx/frontend-component-header/docs/using_custom_header.rst

 The ``Header`` component is used to display a header with a provided ``mainMenuItems``, ``secondaryMenuItems``, and ``userMenuItems`` props.
-If props are provided, the component will use them; otherwise, If any of the props ``(mainMenuItems, secondaryMenuItems, userMenuItems)`` are not provided, default items are displayed.
+If props are provided, the component will use them; otherwise, if any of the props ``(mainMenuItems, secondaryMenuItems, userMenuItems)`` are not provided, default items will be displayed.
 This component provides flexibility in customization, making it suitable for a wide range of applications.

 Props Details